-Almost 2 years and over 20,000 km’s later we arrived at our final destination – Thailand, (you can read about our trip here).
+Almost 2 years and over 20,000 km’s later we arrived at our final destination – Thailand.
 It had been a life changing experience and one that I would never change for the world!
-Now that we were back however I began to wonder ‘What next?’.
+Now that we were back however I began to wonder, ‘What next?’.

 It seemed obvious that I should combine my true loves.